- Our analysis of Royal London funds identified that 11.1% have consistently outperformed at least half of their peers over the recent 1, 3 & 5 years.

 This analysis provides an overall performance rating between 1 and 5 stars for each of the 179 funds analysed.
 It features the best Royal London funds for performance and also identifies the funds under their management that have underperformed.

 Royal London Fund Performance Summary

 The Best Royal London Funds

-Royal London Sustainable Leaders Trust
+Royal London Sustainable Diversified Trust